Registration and coffee

 How are the judges reacting?

-Cyrus is "a complete star - one of the very best silks - he is able to pick up cases and develop them in such interesting ways."
-He is a Contributing Editor for Rayden and Jackson on Children Law.
+Susan is "a complete star - one of the very best silks - she is able to pick up cases and develop them in such interesting ways."
+She pioneered the course for social workers on how to give evidence.

 Answered by: Professor Jo Delahunty QC